Discover MUA

 Clinical Rotations

-MUA, like other international medical schools, offers a full complement of tools to help students organize patient notes, perform self-assessments and manage other elements of their clinical rotations.
+MUA, like other international medical schools, offers a full complement of tools to help students organize patient notes, perform self-assessments, and manage other elements of their clinical rotations.
 What sets MUA’s clinical program apart, however, is the personalized, hands-on support provided by MUA’s faculty at every stage of a student’s clinical rotations.

 At every step of your clinical rotations, MUA faculty will be in contact with your attending physicians and preceptors to monitor your progress.
-They’ll personally review your logs and case work and provide regular assessments to make sure you’re progressing as expected.
+They’ll personally review your logs and casework and provide regular assessments to make sure you’re progressing as expected.

 MUA’s small class size, combined with our emphasis on personalized learning, means you’ll receive a level of support and guidance during your clinical rotations that simply can’t be matched by bigger schools—particularly those with classes three and four times as big as MUA’s.